Ghosts (play): Production history

-The play achieved a single private London performance on 13 March 1891 at the Royalty Theatre.
+The play achieved a single private London performance on 13 March 1891 at the Royalty Theatre, which was its English-language premiere.
 The issue of Lord Chamberlain's Office censorship, because of the subject matter of illegitimate children and sexually transmitted disease, was avoided by the formation of a subscription-only Independent Theatre Society to produce the play.
 Its members included playwright George Bernard Shaw and authors Thomas Hardy and Henry James.

-Ghosts was first produced in New York City on 5 January 1894.
+The play was reviled in the press.
+In a typical review at the time, The Daily Telegraph referred to it as "Ibsen's positively abominable play entitled Ghosts....
+An open drain: a loathsome sore unbandaged; a dirty act done publicly....
+A lazar house with all its doors and windows open ...
+Gross, almost putrid indecorum....
+Literary carrion....
+Crapulous stuff".

+In 1898 when Ibsen was presented to King Oscar II of Sweden and Norway, at a dinner in Ibsen's honour, the King told Ibsen that Ghosts was not a good play.
+After a pause, Ibsen exploded, "Your Majesty, I had to write Ghosts!"
+Ghosts had its first New York City production, and its first English-language production in the U.S., on Broadway on 5 January 1894 at the Berkeley Lyceum Theatre.
 It was produced again in 1899 by the New York Independent Theatre with Mary Shaw as Mrs. Alving.

-Russian actress Alla Nazimova, with Paul Orleneff, gave a notable production of Ghosts in a small room on the Lower East Side.
-When Nazimova was a student in Russia, she wanted to “play Regina for my graduation piece at the dramatic school at Moscow, but they would not let me.
-Ghosts was at that time prohibited by the censor, because it reflects on the Church.”
+Russian actress Alla Nazimova, with Paul Orleneff, gave a notable production of Ghosts in a small room on the Lower East Side in 1895–96.
+When Nazimova had been a student in Russia, she had wanted to "play Regina for my graduation piece at the dramatic school at Moscow, but they would not let me.
+Ghosts was at that time prohibited by the censor, because it reflects on the Church."